Constipation Treatment & Management

 Fiber is arguably the best and least expensive medication for long-term treatment, although enthusiasm for the use of polyethylene glycol as first-line therapy in chronic constipation is increasing.
 It is important to convey to patients that bulk-forming agents generally do not work rapidly and must be used on a long-term basis.

 Emollient stool softeners are easier to use, but they lose their effectiveness with long-term administration.
-These drugs are best used for prophylaxis in a short-term setting, as in patients receiving a postoperative narcotic prescription.
+These drugs are best reserved for prophylaxis in the short-term setting, as in patients receiving a postoperative narcotic prescription.

 Rapidly acting lubricants and laxatives, including over-the-counter products, are often used to treat acute and chronic constipation.
 A meta-analysis affirmed the efficacy of bisacodyl and sodium picosulfate, which share the same active metabolite, in short- to medium-term use in chronic idiopathic constipation.[12]
 However, their use for acute episodes should be limited, because of the long-term risk of habituation or toxicity.